jina-ai/clip-as-service/docs/user-guides/retriever.md

           - annlite.executor
 ```

+After the service starts, `AnnLiteIndexer` will automatically load the PCA model we have trained before.

 ### Memory usage before and after PCA
 Here is the comparison of memory usage before and after PCA when indexing 10 million data: